 Symbols for ornaments are entered after their associated note symbol.
-The ornaments now available are shake (ot), mordent (om), "x"- or "+"-shaped ornament symbols (ox, o+), pizzicato (ou), strong pizzicato (op), left parenthesis before notehead (o(), right parenthesis after notehead (o)), upper fermata (of), down fermata (ofd), staccato (o.), tenuto (o\), segno (og), arbitrary-length wavy-line trill with tr (oT), arbitrary-length wavy-line trill without tr (oTt), sforzando (o>), and duncecap (o^).
-All except the parentheses, staccato, tenuto, and down fermata will appear above the staff; the parentheses appear at the level of the note head, and staccato and tenuto just above or below depending on the stem direction.
-(The only difference between staccato and pizzicato is the vertical positioning of the dot.)
+The ornaments now available are shake (ot), mordent (om), "x"- or "+"-shaped ornament symbols (ox, o+), pizzicato (ou), strong pizzicato (op), left parenthesis before notehead (o(), right parenthesis after notehead (o)), upper fermata (of), down fermata (ofd), staccato (o.), tenuto (o\), segno (og), arbitrary-length wavy-line trill with tr (oT), arbitrary-length wavy-line trill without tr (oTt), sforzando (o>), dunce-cap (o^), caesura (oc), and breath (ob).
+All except the parentheses, staccato, tenuto, and down fermata will normally appear above the staff; the parentheses appear at the level of the note head, and staccato and tenuto just above or below depending on the stem direction.
+The only difference between staccato and pizzicato is the vertical positioning of the dot.

 The trill and segno symbol may have additional optional characters.
-Either trill symbol may include a decimal number to specify the length of the printed symbol in current \noteskips; the default is 1.
+Either trill symbol may include a decimal number to specify the length of the printed symbol in current $\noteskips$ ; the default is 1.
 Thus oTO represents tr with no wavy line.
 A segno can only appear in the first (lowest) voice.
 It may be immediately followed by a positive or negative integer, which indicates a number of points that it will be offset horizontally; and it will appear above every system.

 Once the ornament type has been specified, most of them can be raised or lowered from their default position by appending a signed integer to the symbol, representing the vertical offset in \internotes.
+Caesura and breath may have in addition a signed number giving horizontal shift from default in notehead widths.
+These two ornaments also differ from the others in their default horizontal position, which is 0.5\noteskip past the note.

 An ornament can be automatically repeated on a series of consecutive notes, provided the notes are all in the same input block.
-To activate this feature, terminate the first ornament symbol with : .
-Then every note in that line of music will have the same ornament until a note is followed by the repeat terminator $\circ$ : .
+To activate this feature, terminate the first ornament symbol with: Then every note in that line of music will have the same ornament until a note is followed by the repeat terminator o: .